Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: What Can We Learn From Biological Agents?

 \subsection{Invoking DoM}

-Several theoretical and empirical cognitive works identify the common principles for social interaction.
-Biological agents performing cooperative tasks can afford very shallow mentalizing \cite{devaine2014theory} and instead rely on a common policy (e.g., social norms or prosocial goals).
-As soon as competition is introduced hierarchical mentalizing is beneficial to avoid duplicitous action \cite{alon_disinformation}.
-However, moving from a shallow to a hierarchical level of mentalizing is more expensive, requiring additional time and energy to compute, and biological agents have limited resources \cite{sweller1988cognitive, bossaerts2017computational}.
-This limits the ability to perform ToM-demanding tasks for a long time \citet{rilling2004neural}, and can lead to failures in social reasoning when neural architecture has developed inefficiently \cite{barnby2022increased}.
-LLMs do not have the same energy demands as humans, and may not be limited by the same energy-conserving principles that enforce cooperation.
-Failures to appropriately capture the degree to which LLMs can move into competitive modes of mentalizing may hinder human-AI alignment.
+Several theoretical and empirical works identify the common principles of social interaction.
+Biological agents performing cooperative tasks can afford very shallow mentalizing \cite{devaine2014theory}, and instead rely on a common policy (e.g., social norms or prosocial goals).
+When competition between agents is present, hierarchical mentalizing is beneficial to avoid duplicitous action \cite{alon_disinformation}.
+However, moving from a shallow to a hierarchical level of mentalizing is more expensive, requiring additional time and energy to compute \citep{sweller1988cognitive, bossaerts2017computational}.
+This limits the ability to perform ToM-demanding tasks for a long time \citep{rilling2004neural}, and can lead to failures in social reasoning when ToM is needed but jeopardized by disconnected typical neural circuits \cite{barnby2022increased}.
+While LLMs do not have the same energy constraints as humans, failures to appropriately capture the degree to which LLMs can move into competitive modes of mentalizing may hinder human-AI alignment.